freebsd/freebsd-quarterly/2018q3/mapped_BAR.md

 Problem there is the need to avoid the resource conflict with the possible future attachment of the kernel driver.

-The work was sponsored by The FreeBSD Foundation.
+The work was sponsored by The FreeBSD Foundation and Mellanox Technologies.